Alternative Medicine & Systems

 |Health Diagnosing and Treating Practitioners||13.3%||$73,960|

-Alternative Medicine & Systems Major Salary
+How Much Do Alternative Medicine & Systems Majors Make?

-To put that into context, the typical high school graduate makes between $29,000 and $57,000 a year.
-The average person with a bachelor’s degree (any field) makes between $44,000 and $99,000.
-Advanced degree holders make the most with salaries between $55,000 and $120,000.
+To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
+The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
+Advanced degree holders make the most with salaries between $55,600 and $125,400.

 |Some College Courses||4.9%|